 Teasing isn’t pleasing

-two young girls laughing behind another girls back
+"two young girls laughing behind another girls back"

 photo + subtext courtesy of Wikimedia Commons